GeoMOER/moer-info-page/docs/index.md

 ---
-title: Teaching in the Lab of Environmental Informatics
+title: Courses in the Lab of Environmental Informatics
 toc: true
 authors:
   - zeuss